trailofbits/empirehacking.nyc/archive.md

 You could be listed here!
 [Submit your talk now](/about/#speak-at-a-meetup).

+## October 2019

+### Lightning Talks:
+* Dan Goetzel on the Cyber NYC Inventor to Founder Accelerator
+* Jessica Nelson on the NYC chapter of Women in Cybersecurity (WiCyS)
+* Rachel Cipkins (ToB) on replacing cookies with macaroons on PyPi

+### How to build the ultimate malvertising payload
+This presentation will be framed from the point of view of a malvertiser, or threat actor that is trying to leverage digital advertising in order to spread malware or conduct fraud.
+We focus on the iterative approach an attacker like this would take in order to optimize their client-side payload and tactics in order to maximize the success of their campaigns.
+Jerome Dangu, CTO and Co-founder, and Eliya Stein, Security Engineer at Confiant.

+### ZombieLoad: Cross-Privilege-Boundary Data Sampling
+Our analysis shows that faulting load instructions may transiently dereference unauthorized destinations previously brought into the fill buffer by the current or a sibling logical CPU.
+We discuss ZombieLoad’s effectiveness in a multitude of practical attack scenarios across CPU privilege rings, OS processes, virtual machines, and SGX enclaves.
+We mention both short and long-term mitigation approaches and arrive at the conclusion that disabling hyperthreading is the only possible workaround to prevent this extremely powerful attack on current processors.
+Daniel Moghimi is working toward a Doctorate at Worcester Polytechnic Institute (WPI).

 ## August 2019

 Empire Hacking hosted end-of-summer presentations from a group of interns: